-All U.S. participants will need to have a passport that is valid for at least six months past June 16, 2013 (December 16, 2013).
-A visa may be required for this trip.
-See the Required Travel Documents section for more information.
+All U.S. and Canadian participants will need to have a passport that is valid for at least six months past January 2, 2013 (July 2, 2013).
+No visas are required for the voyage at this time.
 Guests who hold passports from other countries will need to verify specific passport/visa requirements as required by the countries on the itinerary.

 Will I need vaccinations for this trip?

 No inoculations are required for this voyage.
 This could change at any time.
 Please visit www.cdc.gov for further information and updates.
 ISE follows U.S. Center for Disease Control guidelines regarding inoculation requirements.

 May I arrive in Nassau on December 7, 2012?